Bloom: Designing for LLM-Augmented Behavior Change Interactions: Bloom: System Overview

 \subsubsection{Activity Tracking}

 Bloom automatically records activities logged via Apple's HealthKit API from connected activity trackers.\footnote{While our field study required participants to use an Apple Watch, our system supports any wearable that writes to HealthKit.
-Our system can also support users that do not own a wearable through phone-based tracking and/or manual workout logging.} Bloom seeks to link incoming HealthKit workouts to the user's plan, automatically marking linked activities as complete.
+Our system can also support users that do not own a wearable through phone-based tracking and/or manual workout logging.} Bloom attempts to link incoming HealthKit workouts to the user's plan, automatically marking linked activities as complete.
 Workouts completed outside of a user's plan are logged as ``bonus'' activities.
 Activities that were not recorded in HealthKit can be manually added and/or marked complete.
+By reducing the effort required to track activity, supporting flexible logging, and recognizing bonus activities, this interaction aims to support self-monitoring and reward progress.